How To Choose The Right Hydration for the Season

 Beware of These Ingredients

-Those of you who suffer from acne breakouts close to your period should be extra cautious to choose clean, non-toxic beauty products!
-When reading labels watch out for Phthalates as they are usually noted on ingredient lists as acronyms like DBP (dibutylphthalate) and DMP (dimethylphthalate).
-Parabens are usually easier to spot as the word “paraben” will be within the ingredient listed like Methylparaben, and Ethylparaben to name a few.
+Those of you who suffer from acne breakouts close to your period should be extra cautious to choose clean, non-toxic beauty products.
+When reading skin care product labels, watch out for phthalates – they are usually noted on ingredient lists as acronyms like DBP (dibutylphthalate) and DMP (dimethylphthalate).
+Parabens are usually easier to spot as the word “paraben” will be within the ingredient listed like methylparaben and ethylparaben, to name a few.

 Hyaluronic Acid for Skin Hydration

 Did you know that our skin needs 70% water and 30% oil to maintain its balance?
 So, what can we do to have happy healthy and balanced skin?
-Apart from drinking half our body weight in ounces of clean filtered water daily.
-A great choice to increase water content in the skin is Hyaluronic Acid!
+Drinking half your body weight in ounces of clean filtered water daily is an important way to keep you skin hydrated from the inside out!
+Apart from this, a great choice to increase water content in the skin is hyaluronic acid.

-Hyaluronic Acid is an amazing ingredient to look for in facial products.
+Hyaluronic acid is an amazing ingredient to look for in facial products.
 The name makes it look like it could be really aggressive and irritating, but it’s not.
-It is naturally found in our skin and has the ability to hold 1000 times it’s weight in water!
-As we age our cells loose the ability to hold moisture, because our natural stores decline.
-Applying Hyaluronic Acid products daily will help plump the surface of the skin and soften the look of fine lines and wrinkles.
+It is naturally found in our skin and has the ability to hold 1000 times its weight in water!
+As we age, our cells loose the ability to hold moisture, because our natural stores decline.
+Applying hyaluronic acid daily will help plump the surface of the skin and soften the look of fine lines and wrinkles.
 Adding this to your skincare routine will make your skin feel hydrated, soft and comfortable in the cold winter months.
-Find this on the ingredient list as Sodium Hyaluronate and Hyaluronic Acid.
+You may find this on the ingredient list in your products as “sodium hyaluronate” and “hyaluronic acid”.

 What about Coconut Oil?